 It also protects part of the Port Darwin wetland, one of Australia's most important wetlands.

 In the park are 36 of the Territory's 51 mangrove species.

 Mountain bike riders can enjoy Darwin's best network of tracks and access the many fire break paths through the bushland.

 The lookout platform has sweeping views of Darwin's ever developing skyline.

-Historic sites are scattered through the park and there's a World War Two display where you can learn about Darwin's role in the Pacific War.
+Historic sites are scattered through the park and there's a World War II display where you can learn about Darwin's role in the Pacific War.

 Shell middens in the park suggest the Larrakia people have used this land for many thousands of years.